jo/sync-tank/migrations.md

 }
 ```

 These are the three major schema versions that we have to maintain in parallel.
 In order to keep all versions up to date when one piece of data changes it will be necessary to update existing documents in multiple versions.
 For instance, if a user creates a todo item with their very old app that still runs version one, we need to migrate documents up so that the new todo is not lost on devices that run newer versions.
-Similarly, we need to migrate changes down to support older apps.
+Similarly, we need to migrate changes made with newer apps down to support older apps.
 Apart from the actual migration logic this setup requires some additional infrastructure to work well.
 First, we will need to distribute documents with multiple versions throughout the system, and then we will need to manage documents with multiple versions from inside the applications.
-Let's take a closer look.
+Let's take a closer look at these two tasks.

 #### Replication channels